-Located in Stratton, Vermont, Grout Pond is a very popular summer destination.
-The small campground and parking lot fill up on most days, and while it’s worth the trip for a swim in those clear waters, a fall trip is all about the colors and the solitude.
+Located in Stratton, Vermont, Grout Pond is a popular summer destination.
+Grout Pond Campground and day-use parking lot fill up on most days, and while it’s worth the trip for a swim in those clear waters, a fall trip is all about the colors and the solitude.

 Grout Pond is an easy drive from Manchester, Vermont, as long as you don’t mind meandering on one of Southern Vermont’s most beautiful dirt roads.